materialsproject/pymatgen-analysis-defects/README.rst

 thermodynamics of defects.
 This package provides a simple interface for calculating the formation energy diagram from first-principles results.
-This package handles the energy accounting of the chemical species for the chemical potential calcultions, which determines the y-offset of the formation energy.
+This package handles the energy accounting of the chemical species for the chemical potential calculations, which determines the y-offset of the formation energy.
 This package also performs finite-size corrections for the formation energy which is required when studying charged defects in periodic simulation cells.

 Defect Position
 +++++++++++++++

-Identification of the defect postiions in a simulation cell after atomic relaxation is not trivial since the many atoms can collectively shift in response to the creation of the defect.
+Identification of the defect positions in a simulation cell after atomic relaxation is not trivial since the many atoms can collectively shift in response to the creation of the defect.
 Yet the exact location of the defect is required for the calculation of finite-size corrections